So, you’re ready to adopt a Boxer from Florida Boxer Rescue? Before beginning the adoption process, please review the information below:

 Now that you have been matched with a wonderful Boxer to adopt, there are only a few items remaining in this process.

-Please remember these adoption fees are to help cover the medical costs of all the Boxers in our care, and that often the medical care for each dog far exceeds the amount of the adoption fee.
+Please remember adoption fees are to help cover the medical costs of all the Boxers in our care, and that often the medical care for each dog far exceeds the amount of the adoption fee.
 Each dog being adopted has had a thorough health exam, current vaccinations, heartworm test, fecal, spay/neuter and microchip.
 Many dogs have also required additional tests, surgeries and/or heartworm treatment.

 The big day has arrived and you are ready to take home your new family member.